 How long is this course?

 The course runs for 8 weeks and includes lecture, simulated laboratory and clinical experience at area agencies.
-The Phlebotomy Technician course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, covering at least 8 hours per day on weekdays at various local agencies.
+The Phlebotomy Technician course consists of over 80 hours of lectures and labs, held on weekends at Delta College and over 230 hours of clinical experience, for a minimum of 8 hours per day during daytime hours Monday thru Friday at various local agencies.

 What kind of certification will I receive?